← Back to All Blog Posts

 2. Optimize routes

 Route optimization also is key in managing on-demand deliveries.
-This kind of technology can empower dispatchers to change and re-assign delivery routes and inform drivers about the changes in real-time.
+This technology can empower dispatchers to change and re-assign delivery routes and inform drivers about the changes in real-time.
 The result is that capacity is better utilized and your fuel and labor costs per delivery go down.

 3. Get to know your customers better